zefixed/raspyx/README.md

 cd raspyx
 ```

-Before using rename `.env.example` to `.env` and set up your parameters
+> ❗ **Important**: Before using rename `.env.example` to `.env` and set up your parameters

+> ❗ **Important**: The database initially has the user admin:admin with maximum permissions it is strongly recommended to create another user with such permissions and delete the existing admin user.

 ### Local Setup